This topic describes how to deploy an OceanBase cluster in an x86-based CentOS Linux 7.9 system through the GUI of OceanBase Deployer (obd).

 Step 4: Configure the cluster

-On the Cluster Configuration page, configure related cluster information, including the password of the administrator user in the sys tenant (root@sys), data directory, log directory, and ports and parameters of OceanBase Database and its components.
+The Cluster Configuration page allows you to configure the cluster, including the password of the system tenant administrator (root@sys), data and log directories, and the ports and parameters of the database and components.
+This section will explain these configurations in detail.

 Cluster configuration